 The scene opens with the inflated group-average left hemisphere surface showing the identified foci.
-As with Borders and Labels, the Foci tab of the Features Toolbox has Attributes and Selection subtabs.
-Here, we begin in the Attributes tab.
+As with Borders, the Foci tab of the Features Toolbox has Attributes and Selection subtabs.

 - Click on the Attributes subtab in the Features Toolbox. - Toggle the Display Foci checkbox to globally turn foci off and on. - Toggle the Contralateral checkbox to display foci from the right hemisphere in their corresponding locations on the left hemisphere to compare foci positions between hemispheres.
-Toggle it back off. - Toggle the Paste to Surface checkbox.
+Toggle it back off. - Toggle the Paste Onto Surface checkbox.